sqonk/phext-plotlib/README.md

 Both free and pro versions are available.
 Please see the <a href="https://jpgraph.net">JPGraph</a> web site for more information.

-The author/maintainer of this projtect is not associated in any way with the development of JPGraph.
+The author/maintainer of this project is not associated in any way with the development of JPGraph.

+PlotLib bundles and utilises its own patched version that is compatible with PHP 8.